Resources

 • Keep the raw value out of chat and project memory.

-• Grant access to one named agent or workflow.
+• Grant access to the named agent or workflow.

 • Set expiry or revoke access when the job is done.